 Panic disorder is when you experience recurring, unpredictable and intense panic attacks.
 You worry about having more panic attacks or constantly think about what might be causing these attacks (e.g. undiagnosed mental health problems).
 One thing is for sure, you might have to avoid activities such as strenuous exercise if it triggers your disorder.

 What characterizes panic attacks from other types of anxiety problems is that they seemingly have no trigger.
+“Often, when you don’t know the physiological signs of a panic attack you may feel more scared imagining you’re having a heart attack,” says Annie Wright, LMFT.
 To the person experiencing them, these attacks come unannounced and intensify very quickly.
 It can include symptoms such as nausea, sweating, trembling, shortness of breath, tightness in the chest, lightheadedness, fear of losing control or fear of dying and sometimes, feelings of the unreality or being disconnected from your body or surroundings.
 Understandably, this can be very confronting and as an illness, panic disorder can be debilitating.

 What causes panic disorder?